-You may have gathered from all this wonderfulness that staying in a ryokan isn't often the cheapest way to stay somewhere, but it will be worth every penny.
+You may have gathered from all this wonderfulness that a stay in a ryokan isn't often the cheapest way to rest up somewhere, but it will be worth every penny.

 I cannot emphasise this enough.
 In my view, nothing gets you closer to the cultural heart of Japan, and the Japanese, like staying in a ryokan will.
 If you can stay for several nights the sense of relaxation, peacefulness and old-fashioned, waited-on luxury is hard to beat.

-If staying in a roykan is outside your budget then don't worry!
-We’ll be covering a more budget-conscious alternative, minshuku, in a future article - so stay tuned and subscribe so you do not miss it.
+If a stay in a roykan is outside your budget don't worry.
+I'll be covering a more budget-conscious alternative, minshuku, in a future article - so stay tuned and subscribe so you do not miss it.

-Some ryokan will take payment only in cash – not credit or debit card (though they may ask for credit card details as security).
-Be sure to check this in advance when making your booking so you have enough cash with you during your stay if you do need it.
+Some ryokan will take payment only in cash – not credit or debit card (even though they may ask for credit card details as security).
+Be sure to check this in advance when making your booking so you have enough cash with you during your stay should you do need it.

 One or two dishes may occasionally test even the most adventurous of Japanese foodies, so feel free to ask for a 'Western' alternative.
 Which can sometimes mean either an entirely Western version of dinner or, more commonly, the main dish can be switched for something more palatable.
 Typically, this would mean substituting beef for an esoteric raw fish dish.